-Try to find online for a silicone recycling facility near by and try to contact them if you have questions.
+Try to find online a silicone recycling facility nearby and try to contact them if you have questions.

-If you throw silicone item into your mixed/plastic bin, there are very low chances that it will be recycled.
+If you throw silicone items into your mixed/plastic bin, there are very low chances that they will be recycled.

-Most silicone items are supposed to last you 10-20 years if you take proper care of it.
+Most silicone items are supposed to last you 10-20 years if you take proper care of them.

 Once they reach their end of life, it is best to be recycled.

 You can do it at home or send it to a recycling center.